CCSD 89 Teaching and Learning Department

 Kingsfield began her education career teaching Spanish at Lake Park High School.
 She then worked as dean of students at the high school from 1999 to 2004.
 For the next 13 years, she served as assistant principal, then Director of Curriculum and Instruction at Fenton High School.

 As Director of Curriculum and Instruction at Fenton, Kingsfield worked to identify underrepresented students who were qualified for Advanced Placement courses.
 After facilitating a series of challenging, data-driven conversations about equity, Kingsfield helped increase the number of students enrolling in AP classes by 48 percent and the number of students from underrepresented groups by 58 percent.
-Fenton was named the nation’s Advanced Placement District of the Year.
+Because of this work, Fenton was named the nation’s Advanced Placement District of the Year in 2018.

 In 2017, Kingsfield was named superintendent at Argo School District 217.
 As superintendent, she helped increase social-emotional supports for students by adding social workers and school psychologists, and bringing in professional development regarding adverse childhood experiences and trauma-informed practices.